-Likewise, he argued that his predecessor as the chair of the Health Subcommittee of the and Commerce Energy Committee (Paul Rogers, D-Florida) was such an effective lawmaker because he essentially ignored the party of affiliations his fellow subcommittee members when engaging in committee deliberations, making good faith efforts to incorporate a diverse range of feedback into the legislative vehicles that were reported from his subcommittee.
+Likewise, he argued that his predecessor as the chair of the Health Subcommittee of the Energy and Commerce Committee (Paul Rogers, D-Florida) was such an effective lawmaker because he essentially ignored the party affiliations of his fellow subcommittee members when engaging in committee deliberations, making good faith efforts to incorporate a diverse range of feedback into the legislative vehicles that were reported from his subcommittee.
 Indeed, Rogers was so successful at advancing health related agenda items - his own and those of others - that his colleagues dubbed him "Mr. Health."